All Episodes Plain Text

 Yeah, best handicaps.

-You know, rivalries are rivalries.
+You know, like, rivalries are rivalries.

 I've done every rivalry in the NFL.

-Celtics, Lakers, and NBA.
+Duke, North Carolina basketball, Celtics, Lakers, and NBA.

 I don't broadcast baseball, but I assume people would say Yankees, Red Sox, whatever.

-This is it, right?
+This is it.

-I mean, this game?
+I mean, this game.

-Best rivalry ever?
+Best rivalry ever.

 I think this game stands apart.

-I was interviewed by someone, I can't remember, it was 10, 12 years ago.
+I was interviewed by someone, I can't remember, it was 10, 12 years ago, and they asked me about rivalries, right?

 And it was a little bit of a loaded question because it was out of respect.

-They wanted to acknowledge the Army -Navy game, but this is closer to Red River rivalry and all this other stuff.
+They wanted to acknowledge the Army-Navy game, but this is closer to Red River rivalry and all this other stuff.

-And I listened to them.
+And I listened to him.

 I said, hey, what do you think?

-And they list all these great rivalries.
+And they list all these great rivals.

 I'm like, those are wonderful.